 Nourishing Your Teens

-Many teenagers are often low in their consumption of several macro and micro nutrients.
+Many adolescents are often low in their consumption of several macro and micro nutrients.
 These are the components that are crucial in helping their body to be energised, strong, emotionally balanced and healthy both now and in the future.
-27% of girls (in UK) aged 11-18 years are deficient in iron and 85% girls aged 12-16 years are low in calcium.
+27% of girls (in UK) aged 11-18 years are deficient in iron and 85% girls aged 12-16 years are low in #calcium.
 This could affect their ability to do well in their studies, their ability to be successful in sport and even maintain energy levels to enjoy their social events.
 Furthermore, problems of obesity, eating disorders, binge drinking and less physical activity also affect the nutritional health of many adolescents.

 Ideally, your teen should be encouraged to eat

 a wholefood, balanced diet with regular meals and healthy snacks in a positive, family-orientated setting.

 plenty of fruit and vegetables every day.
 (7-8 serves)